HOME: Bottle Glossary: Bottle Morphology

 Body - The main content containing portion of the bottle, which lies between the shoulder and heel (insweep).
 See the Bottle Body & Mold Seams page for much more information on bottle bodies.

-Bore (Orifice, Throat) - The opening from which the bottle contents are accessed.
+Bore (Orifice, Throat) - The opening in the top of the finish from which the bottle contents are accessed.
 Also called the aperture, corkage, orifice, opening, throat, or mouth of the bottle.
 See the Bottle Finishes page for much more information on finishes and finish parts.

-Embossing - Raised lettering, designs, or graphics on the surface of the bottle that are formed by incising on the mold surface(s).
+Embossing - Raised lettering, designs, or graphics on the surface of the bottle that are formed by incising or engraving on the inside mold surface(s).
 Also see plate below and the Bottle Body & Mold Seams page for more information on bottle bodies and embossing.

 Finish - Simply put, the finish is typically everything above the distinctive upper terminus of the neck.
 It refers to the combination of the lip (upper part) and collar (lower part) of a finish, if both are present, or any other distinct parts if present.
-The term "finish" originates as a reference to the final process of making a mouth-blown bottle - completion or "finishing" of the lip and upper portion of the neck.
-Generically, a finish can have one-part, two-parts (like in the illustration above), three-parts, and rarely more parts (Jones & Sullivan 1989).
-The finish on a bottle is also referred to sometimes as a "top" or "mouth" (White 1978), See the Bottle Finishes page for much more information on finishes.
+The term finish originates as a glassmakers reference to the final process of making a mouth-blown bottle - completion or "finishing" of the lip and upper portion of the neck.
+Generically, a finish can have one-part, two-parts (like in the illustration above), or three-parts; finishes rarely have more than three parts (Jones & Sullivan 1989).
+The entire finish on a bottle is also referred to sometimes as a "top," "lip" or "mouth" (White 1978), See the Bottle Finishes page for much more information on finishes.

 Heel (Insweep) - The lowest portion of the bottle where the body begins to curve into the base.
 The heel usually terminates at the resting point of the bottle, i.e., the extreme outer edge of the base.
 Put another way, the heel is the transition zone between the horizontal plane of the base and the vertical plane of the body.
 Also called the "basal edge" (Firebaugh 1983).